 At an altitude of 632m, population 6,474

 Sports enthusiasts and nature-lovers will certainly not be disappointed by Absam.
-They will find it hard to resist the untamed, but still romantic Hall valley and the opportunity to explore such places as the Alpenpark Karwendel nature conservation park, 920 sq.km of pure, unadulterated nature.
+They will find it hard to resist the untamed, but still romantic Hall valley and the opportunity to explore such places as the Karwendel Nature Park, 920 sq.km of pure and unadulterated nature.
 And of course it goes without saying that this unique area is one stage in the Eagles' Trail (Adlerweg), the new Tyrol-wide footpath.

 Sport is in the blood of Absam's inhabitants.
 No fewer than seven Olympic champions come from the less than 7,000 residents of the municipality.
 The double Olympic champions in the luge competition, Wolfgang and Andreas Linger, count just as much as ski jump legends, Ernst Vettori and Andreas Felder, the Nordic combined athlete Christoph Bieler or Olympic champions Olga Pahl and Josef Feistmantl.